Membership Engagement Strategies That Stop Churn

 Examples of exclusive drops:

-- A discount code or deal negotiated for your community
+• A discount code or deal negotiated exclusively for your community

-The psychology is simple.
-Exclusive drops make members feel like they are getting more than they paid for.
-That feeling is what drives renewal at the end of the access period.
+The psychology: exclusive drops make members feel like they are getting more than they paid for.
+That feeling drives renewal at the end of the access period.

 Actionable Membership Engagement Takeaways

-Every membership engagement strategy in this guide comes back to the same loop: consistent content builds habit, habit builds perceived value, and perceived value drives renewal.
-The five takeaways below are the highest-leverage actions you can implement today to keep your paid community members active and paying month after month.
+Every membership engagement strategy in this guide comes back to the same loop: strong onboarding builds early engagement, consistent content builds habit, habit builds perceived value, and perceived value drives renewal.
+The six takeaways below are the highest-leverage actions you can implement today to keep your paid community members active and paying.

 For more strategies on building and scaling paid access communities, see our paid communities hub.